mlvlab/UP-NeRF/README.md

 Scenes provided are {brandenburg_gate, british_museum, lincoln_memorial_statue, pantheon_exterior, sacre_coeur, st_pauls_cathedral, taj_mahal, trevi_fountain}

 ### 3. Custom Dataset
 To run with your own dataset, please check the format of metadata in data/example/metadata.json.
-(You can omit c2w fields if pose evaluation is not necessary).
+(You can omit c2w fields if pose evaluation is not necessary.
 In addition, c2w matrices must be right up back format)
-You have to put images in dense/images (mandatory for compatability).
+You must put images in dense/images (mandatory for compatability).

 ## Data Preprocessing